dojo/widget-core/README.md

 registry.define('my-widget-3', () => Promise.resolve(createMyWidget));
 ```

+Additionally each instantiate widget automatically gets a locally scoped registry provided that can be used when authoring a widget with the `this.registry` property.
+When resolving the factory label the local registry is checked first falling back to the global registry.

 It is recommmended to use the factory registry when defining widgets using `w` in order to support lazy factory resolution when required.

 Example of registering a function that returns a `Promise` that resolves to a `Factory`.

 ```ts
 import load from '@dojo/core/load';